 DSI-SS score ≥ 2

-Research Question 1: Do individuals who frequently interact on Facebook engage in less in-person social contact than their less frequent counterparts?
+Research Question 1: To what extent do veterans who socialize on Facebook also have in-person social contact?

 The Figure categorizes participants based on their frequency of self-reported social interaction with friends and family on both Facebook and in-person.
 Individuals who had frequent (daily or more often) social contact on Facebook tended to have more frequent in-person contact, compared to those with less-than-daily social contact on Facebook (p < 0.001).